huggingface/llm-vscode/README.md

 1. Make sure you have the [latest version of this extension](#installing).
 2. Make sure you have [supplied HF API token](#hf-api-token)
 3. Open Vscode Settings (`cmd+,`) & type: `Llm: Config Template`
-4. From the dropdown menu, choose `Phind/Phind-CodeLlama-34B-v2` or `WizardLM/WizardCoder-Python-34B-V1.0`
+4. From the dropdown menu, choose `hf/Phind/Phind-CodeLlama-34B-v2` or `hf/WizardLM/WizardCoder-Python-34B-V1.0`

 Read more about Phind-CodeLlama-34B-v2 [here](https://huggingface.co/Phind/Phind-CodeLlama-34B-v2) and WizardCoder-15B-V1.0 [here](https://huggingface.co/WizardLM/WizardCoder-15B-V1.0).

 ## Developing

+1. Clone `llm-ls`: `git clone https://github.com/huggingface/llm-ls`
+2. Build `llm-ls`: `cd llm-ls && cargo build` (you can also use `cargo build --release` for a release build)
-1. Clone this repo: `git clone https://github.com/huggingface/llm-vscode`
+3. Clone this repo: `git clone https://github.com/huggingface/llm-vscode`
-2. Install deps: `cd llm-vscode && npm i`
+4. Install deps: `cd llm-vscode && npm ci`
-3. In vscode, open `Run and Debug` side bar & click `Launch Extension`
+5. In vscode, open `Run and Debug` side bar & click `Launch Extension`
+6. In the new vscode window, set the `llm.lsp.binaryPath` setting to the path of the `llm-ls` binary you built in step 2 (e.g. `/path/to/llm-ls/target/debug/llm-ls`)
+7. Close the window and restart the extension with `F5` or like in `5.`

 ## Community